 The other week I received an email from a reader asking for advice on how to declutter your mind—which is actually something I’m asked all the time—so I thought it would be best if I wrote a blog post in response!

-To be clear, I’m not an expert and I definitely still struggle with mental clutter on occasion.
+To be clear, despite my minimalist lifestyle, I’m still not an expert on this topic and I definitely struggle with mental clutter on occasion.
 Having said that, I know I’ve come a LONG way from the constantly overwhelmed and stressed woman I was a decade ago.

 (Case in point: I remember once going into my office at 11 pm because I couldn’t stop thinking about a project I was working on!)